 The first step is to monitor the air quality of the area where you live.
-There are websites that provide you information about the air quality and ozone levels.
+There are websites that provide you with information about air quality and ozone levels.

 If possible, stay indoors when pollution is high.
-As per EPA, the concentration of ozone indoor varies between approximately 20-80% of the outdoor level.
-However, this percentage also depends on whether the windows are open or closed, air conditioning system used.
+As per EPA, the concentration of ozone indoors varies between approximately 20-80% of the outdoor level.
+However, this percentage also depends on whether the windows are open or closed, or an air conditioning system is used.

 Use an Air Purifier

-Air purifiers with activated carbon filter are effective in removing ozone.
+Air purifiers with activated carbon filters are effective in removing ozone.
 The activated carbon filters contain bituminous coal that reduces the level of ozone in your home.
-The air purifiers from KENT are highly effective in keeping the indoor air clean and remove different types of pollutants.
+The air purifiers from KENT are highly effective in keeping the indoor air clean and removing different types of pollutants.

 Last Few Words

 Ozone is a deadly gas and even a short duration of exposure to ozone worsens asthma and respiratory conditions.
 Considering the alarming situation, it’s high time to take the right steps such as reducing emissions and burning waste.
-Controlling the current situation will take constant efforts and time, however, taking these small steps will ensure that the problem doesn’t increase in the coming years and pose a risk to mankind.
+Controlling the current situation will make a constant effort and time, however, taking these small steps will ensure that the problem doesn’t increase in the coming years and pose a risk to mankind.